rameez1822/my-first-project-2/readme.md

 # Technologies
-HTML
+- HTML
-CSS
+- CSS
-Bootstrap (4.3.1)
+- Bootstrap (4.3.1)
-Jquery
+- Jquery
-Googlefonts
+- Googlefonts
+- Fontawesome

 ### Content
 - The text for section "benefits" was copied from the